yashu1wwww/Twitter-auto-account-report/README.md

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter t.py or double click on t.py or you can rename the file and run

-point_rightNote:-
+👉Note:-

-point_rightif your selenium version is in latest version then the code never run
+👉if your selenium version is in latest version then the code never run

-pen cmd and enter pip uninstall selenium
+👉cmd and enter pip uninstall selenium

 And enter